In this article

 For instance, some dental professionals may offer specific accommodations, such as soothing scents or music in the room.
 You can also discuss a signal indicating when to take a break.

 Another way to have a successful dentist visit is to practice stress reduction techniques before and during your appointment.
-Techniques for easing anxiety include:
+Techniques for easing anxiety include breathwork, meditation, and mindfulness exercises.

 Exercise is good for your health on many levels, but it has a particular benefit for people with ADHD.
 Regular physical activity can increase dopamine and norepinephrine, both of which play a role in regulating attention.
 Not only that, but exercise can curb sugar cravings and lead you to build other healthy habits.